10 Uncommon Mental Exercises to Change Your Bad Emotional Habits

 Perhaps the only way to get rid of your bad mental habit is to see their ultimate consequences.

-Your automatic subconscious brain does two things extremely well: it seeks pleasure and avoids pain.
+Your unconscious brain does two things extremely well: it seeks pleasure and avoids pain.

 As long as your emotional habit is tied to pleasure, you will perform it.
 When you tie it to particularly painful experiences, you will avoid it like the plague.